 Cursed movies exist, though few of these scripts tend to capture interest quite like Atuk.
 Ask anyone who's been in the business, and they'll likely have some insane Atuk stories.
 This unproduced screenplay has been floating around Hollywood since the early '70s.
 It tells the fish-out-of-water story of an Eskimo in New York City, adapted from Mordecai Richler's 1963 novel The Incomparable Atuk.
-Producer Norman Jewison purchased the rights to the book in 1971, and screenwriter Tod Carroll pumped out a draft, but it has yet to be filmed.
-But that's not for lack of trying - it's just that, according to some crazy theories, the script kills any actor that expresses interest in the lead role.
+Norman Jewison purchased the rights to the book in 1971, and screenwriter Tod Carroll pumped out a draft, but it has yet to be filmed.
+That's not for lack of trying - it's just that, according to some crazy theories, the script fells any actor that expresses interest in the lead role.

 And Atuk's still out there.
 United Artists retains the rights to this day.
 You can even read it for yourself.
 But you might want to read the following before you crack open those dusty (digital) pages.
 As this behind-the-scenes Hollywood drama reveals, some stories were best left untold.

 Atuk was written with just one actor in mind: Saturday Night Live, Animal House, and Blues Brothers star John Belushi.
 Belushi was apparently quite taken with the role.
 This must've been exciting for producer Norman Jewison, who'd been looking for a star with the clout of Belushi for nearly 10 years.

 Just a few months later, however, Belushi was found dead at the Chateau Marmont Hotel in Hollywood.
 His passing was initially ruled an accidental overdose, though his friend Catherine Evelyn Smith was eventually charged in the incident.